 1971 – 1972

-First, the designers have returned the silver curly border.
-Secondly, they made Biscione smaller and more compact, so its body turns are evenly distributed.
+First, the designers returned the silver curly border.
+Second, they made Biscione smaller and more compact, so its body turns were evenly distributed.
 The serpent turned from green to black, and the crown was enlarged and shifted to the side.
 The red cross is extended to the edge of the inner circle.
 The phrase “Alfa Romeo” is written together and stretched.
 Another important innovation is that the city’s name was removed along with the Flemish nodes, which no longer appeared in any variant.

 1972 – 2000